Basics of Hash Data Structures

 Types of Hashing:

-• Probabilistic hashing: Caching is implemented by hashing in the memory.
-The old record is either replaced by new records or the new record is ignored whenever there is a collision.
+Probabilistic hashing: Caching is implemented by hashing in the memory.
+The old record is either replaced by a new record or the new record is ignored whenever there is a collision.

-• Perfect Hashing: When the number of items and the storage space is constant, the slots are uniquely mapped.
+Perfect Hashing: When the number of items and the storage space is constant, the slots are uniquely mapped.
 This method is desirable, but not always guaranteed.
-This ideal scenario can be achieved by mapping large hash table with unique spots provided there is a lot of free memory.
-This technique is easy to implement and has lesser collision probability.
-It may adversely affect the performance as the entire hash table need to be traversed for search.
+This ideal scenario can be achieved by mapping a large hash table with unique spots provided there is a lot of free memory.
+This technique is easy to implement and has a lesser collision probability.
+It may adversely affect the performance as the entire hash table needs to be traversed for search.

-• Coalesced Hashing: Whenever a collision occurs, the objects are stored in the same table as chain compared to storing in a separate table.
+Coalesced Hashing: Whenever a collision occurs, the objects are stored in the same table as the chain rather than being stored in a separate table.

-• Extensible Hashing: Here the table bucket can be resized depending on the items.
-This is suitable to implement time-sensitive applications.
+- Extensible Hashing: Here the table bucket can be resized depending on the items.
+This is suitable for implementing time-sensitive applications.
 Whenever a resize is needed, we can either recreate a bucket or a new bit is then added to the current index with all the additional items and mapping is updated.

 For example: